CC-Digital-Innovation/PRTG-Offline-Sensor-Reporter/README.md

-# PRTG-Duplicate-Device-Finder
+# PRTG-Offline-Sensor-Reporter

 ## Summary
-This script will make an Opsgenie alert that reports any unknown, down, down (acknowledged), or down (partial) sensors in a given instance of PRTG.
+Collects sensors with statuses: down, down (acknowleged), down (partial), or unknown and can be further filtered with exclusion groups.
+This data will be formatted into an Opsgenie alert so it can be viewed inside a Slack channel via the Opsgenie/Slack integration.
+If the script errors out, it will notify specified Slack channels.

 _Note: If you have any questions or comments you can always use GitHub discussions, or email me at farinaanthony96@gmail.com._

 #### Why
-Provides insight for the current offline sensors in PRTG in order for those sensors to be corrected.
-This helps ensure that the devices being monitored in PRTG are online and fully operational.
+This script is ideal for a daily checkup before production hours begin.
+This enables our team to tackle any issues that crop up with customer devices before our customer's day begins.
+That way, we ensure device reliability, stability, and efficiency for our customers.

 ## Requirements
-- Python >= 3.10.2
+- Python 3.12+
+- loguru
-- configparser >= 5.2.0
+- python-dotenv
-- requests >= 2.27.1
+- requests

 ## Usage
-- Edit the config file with relevant PRTG / Opsgenie access information.

-- Add custom substrings to filter through PRTG probes, groups, devices, and sensors to report on only relevant sensors.

-- Add Opsgenie alert information to customize the alert message and responders of the alert.
+- Environment variables need to be set to specify Opsgenie API token, Opsgenie team IDs/user IDs/escalation IDs/schedule IDs/title/tags for the alert, PRTG access, PRTG exclusion substrings for probes/groups/devices/sensors, logger configurations, Slack access, and Slack channel IDs for errors.

 - Simply run the script using Python:
-  `python PRTG-Offline-Sensor-Reporter.py`
+  `python PRTG_Offline_Sensor_Reporter.py`

 ## Compatibility
 Should be able to run on any machine with a Python interpreter.
-This script was only tested on a Windows machine running Python 3.10.2.
+This script was only tested on a Windows machine running Python 3.12.2.

 ## Disclaimer
 The code provided in this project is an open source example and should not